hinthornw/repro-narrative/README.md

     - It is parametrized with:
         - `max_concurrency` -> the maximum number of concurrent requests it would make.
 Default is `30`.
         - `use_fastcore` -> if `False` it will use the built in batching in `langgraph sdk`.
 If `True` it will make concurrent requests to the remote graph, limiting their number to `max_concurrency`.
 Defalut is `False`.

+## Graphs with subgraphs
+Our produciton agents contain nested subgraphs.
+It can happen that a graph calls a subgraph that calls another subgraph.

+In the `/subgraph` folder, the logic is the same as in the parent folder, except that `single sample` graph calls subgraphs instead of `ChatOpenAI`.

+`complaints_log_bulk_subgraph` is the closest here that we have in production.